dkn16/H21F/README.md

 - `Powerspectrum`: calculate the power-spectrum of the recovered 21 cm signal.

 - `ST`: calculate the scattering transform coefficients of the recovered 21 cm signal.

+## Acknowlegdements

+please consider cite xxx-xxx-xxxx

+This code is heavily based on `numpyro` and `JAX`.
+Please also consider site this two package.